porthd/timer/Documentation/ReadMe.md

 ### Data Processors

-Since the results of the data processors are cached, the user has to think about what makes more sense caching period and define it accordingly.
+Since the results of the data processors are cached, the user must consider what a sensible caching period is and define this accordingly.
+All data processors use the ``cache`` parameter to define the cache time.
+A missing value leads to the default case.
+For data processors that use the timer functionality, the frontend cache is automatically deleted when the data is calculated.

+All parameters are evaluated via `stdWrap`.
+That means, Instead of explicit values, typescript can always be used to dynamically define the values.

+It must be checked whether the dynamization of the parameters leads to conflicts with caching.
+If in doubt, deactivate caching with ``cache = none``.
+The expressions `0`, `` ``, ``none``, ``no`` or ``null`` are also permitted.
+You can explicitly trigger the default case for caching with ``cache = default``.

 In principle, an example for the application of the same should be found as a comment in the source code of the respective DataProcessors.